reduxjs/redux/docs/usage/deriving-data-selectors.md

   )
 ```

 With Reselect 5's default `weakMapMemoize`, one shared selector already keeps a cache entry per distinct argument set, so **you usually do not need a factory**.
 A factory is still useful if you have opted back into `lruMemoize` for a bounded cache, or if you want a component's cached results released as soon as it unmounts rather than when the argument objects are garbage collected.
-See ["Creating Unique Selector Instances"](#creating-unique-selector-instances) for how to use one with `useSelector`.
+See ["Creating Unique Selector Instances"](#creating-unique-selector-instances) for how to use one with `useSelector`, and the Reselect FAQ on [sharing a selector across component instances](/reselect/FAQ#can-i-share-a-selector-across-multiple-component-instances).

 ### Reselect 5

 Reselect 5 (released December 2023) is written in TypeScript and changes a few defaults that are worth knowing about:

 - **`weakMapMemoize` is the default memoizer.** As described above, it caches per distinct argument set with no size limit.
-To get the previous behavior, pass `memoize: lruMemoize` (and optionally `memoizeOptions: { maxSize: 10 }`) to `createSelector` or build a custom `createSelector` with [`createSelectorCreator`](https://reselect.js.org/api/createselectorcreator/).
+To get the previous behavior, pass `memoize: lruMemoize` (and optionally `memoizeOptions: { maxSize: 10 }`) to `createSelector` or build a custom `createSelector` with [`createSelectorCreator`](/reselect/api/createSelectorCreator).
-- **`createSelector.withTypes<RootState>()`** returns a `createSelector` whose input selectors are pre-typed to receive your root state, so you do not have to annotate `state` in every input selector.
+- **[`createSelector.withTypes<RootState>()`](/reselect/api/createSelector#defining-a-pre-typed-createselector)** returns a `createSelector` whose input selectors are pre-typed to receive your root state, so you do not have to annotate `state` in every input selector.
-- **Development-mode checks** warn about the two common mistakes shown earlier on this page: an input selector that returns a new reference on every call, and an output selector that just returns its input.
+- **Development-mode checks** warn about the two common mistakes described earlier on this page: an input selector that returns a new reference on every call, and a result function that just returns its input.
 They run on the first call to each selector in development and are disabled in production.
-See [Development-only checks](https://reselect.js.org/api/development-only-checks/).
+See [Development-only checks](/reselect/api/development-only-checks).

 ```ts title="src/app/selectors.ts"
 import { createSelector, lruMemoize } from '@reduxjs/toolkit'